genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

 ## Building and composing Docker images

-We've added Dockerfiles on the seed-application which builds images of the **frontend** and **backend** of the Genesis application and these images are run by following `docker-compose` command
+We've added Dockerfiles on the seed application, which builds images of the **front end** and **back end** of the Genesis application.
+You can run these images with the following `docker-compose` command:

 Usage:
 ```shell